RTX-MacOS/MacOS-Cursors-Megapack/README.md

 4: It will automatically open the mouse settings, Choose the macOS scheme, And done.

-5: Enjoy!

 # How to fix issues with cursor
 ## Common issues
-If the cursor isn't visible, try re-doing the steps from 1-4 in "How to install".
+If the cursor isn't visible, try re-doing the steps in "How to install".